-The BA degree is designed for students who plan to continue their education in non-economics fields and for students who plan to seek employment after graduation.
-Post-graduate educational alternatives include law school or programs in the business school, political science and journalism.
-Post-graduate employment opportunities include positions in state government, banking, insurance or other financial sectors, and private sector businesses.
-Frequently, students in humanities or fine arts complete a BA in Economics as a second major in order to increase their employment potential.
+The BA degree serves students who plan continued education in non-economics fields or who plan to seek employment after graduation.
+Post-graduate educational options include law, business, political science and journalism.
+Post-graduate employment opportunities include positions in government, banking, insurance or other financial sectors, and private sector businesses.
+Frequently, students in humanities or arts complete a BA in Economics as a second major to increase their employment potential.

 Admission to the Trulaske College of Business requires completion of at least 54 semester hours of college credit specific to the lower level business program with a minimum overall 2.6 cumulative GPA.

 You can earn a BSBA in Economics by taking four to six additional courses in Economics beyond the requirements for a degree in Finance, Accounting, Marketing, International Business, and Real Estate.
 You are required to take Economics 4351 and 4353, as well as three Economics electives.
 Please consult the Business Advising Office for more details.

 Double majors and dual degrees provide ambitious students two full degrees.
 Students must satisfy all requirements of both degree programs.
 Some courses may be allowed to count toward both degrees.
 Carefully chosen elective courses in addition to required courses can facilitate double majors and dual degrees.

 Common double majors in the College of Arts & Science include a BA in Economics plus Political Science, Psychology, History, English, or Communication, and a BS in Economics plus Statistics or Mathematics.

 Common dual degrees with other schools and colleges include a BA in Economics plus Journalism or Education, and a BS in Economics plus Engineering, Accountancy, Finance or Marketing.